Skip to Content

-Build A B2B Referral Program That Actually Works : Full Guide
+How to Build A B2B Referral Program That Actually Works

-While referral marketing is commonly associated with B2C businesses, the power of a well-crafted B2B referral program cannot be underestimated.
+While referral marketing is commonly associated with B2C businesses, the power of a well-crafted B2B referral program should not be underestimated.
 B2B decision-makers often turn to trusted recommendations when making crucial purchase choices.

-This is called a double-sided referral marketing program, and it’s the only way to do B2B referrals.
-It’s an efficient way for a sales team to boost their marketing efforts and add new customers.
+This is called a double-sided referral program and it’s the only way to do B2B referrals.
+Similar to B2C referral marketing, it’s important to include rewards to drive program growth.

 whats app referrals

-A B2B referral program motivates customers to recommend your brand, product, or service to decision-makers at other businesses.
+A B2B referral program motivates clients to recommend your brand, product, or service to decision-makers at their place of business.
 This means that the leads they send your way already have a level of mutual trust for your business because the funnel they came through was a personal recommendation.
+According to ASHAwire, a scholarly journal repository, consumers today choose almost half of their service providers based on personal recommendation.

 referral marketing builds trust

-In the B2C world, referral programs are already proven to be effective in generating leads.
+Referral programs are already proven to be effective in generating leads in the B2C world.
 However, how does this play out in B2B?
 What does it mean for your business?

-• Referred leads are 2x more likely to convert than leads acquired through paid marketing channels.
-Source – Kirsty Sharman.
-Bringing in more high-quality leads [link] helps you scale up your incoming lead volume without having to scale up your sales and administration teams to manage more low-quality leads.
+🚀 Referred leads are 2x more likely to convert than leads acquired through paid marketing channels.
+Bringing in more high-quality leads helps you scale up your incoming lead volume without having to scale up your sales and administration teams to manage low-quality leads.

-We believe that referrals can be an incredible marketing channel for B2B businesses.
-A large number of B2B businesses are already using Referral Factory and other referral marketing software tools to generate new leads and use our software to grow their business and gain new customers.
+Referrals can be an incredible marketing channel for B2B businesses as seen by the large number of B2B businesses already using Referral Factory and other referral marketing tools to generate new leads.
+You too can use our software to grow your business and gain new customers.

 b2b referral benchmarks